 - Political relevance: Many economic policy decisions are based on GDP data.

-- International comparability: Standardized survey allows well-founded comparisons.
+- International comparability: Standardized data collection allows for well-founded comparisons.

 Advantages of PMI:

-- Leading indicator: Identifies turning points in the economy at an early stage.
+- Early indicator: Recognizes turning points in the economic cycle at an early stage.

 - Simplicity: Clear thresholds make interpretation easier.

 The Manufacturing Purchasing Managers' Index (PMI) and Gross Domestic Product (GDP) are both essential tools for economic analysis.
-The PMI is particularly suitable for short-term assessment and forecasting of economic developments, while the GDP provides a more comprehensive picture of the entire economy.
-Both indicators should be used in combination in order to make well-founded decisions and assess the economic situation holistically.
+The PMI is particularly well-suited for short-term assessments and forecasts of economic trends, while GDP provides a more comprehensive picture of the overall economy.
+Both indicators should be used in combination to make informed decisions and to assess the economic situation holistically.

-Another important point is the forward character of the PMI
+Another key point is the leading nature of the PMI

-Historical data shows that on average the PMI leads the actual development of industrial production by three to six months.
-This property makes it a valuable tool for identifying turning points in the economy at an early stage.
-Analysts, investors and policymakers can make more informed decisions based on PMI data as they gain insight into likely future developments.
-For example, a rising PMI indicates an impending increase in production, while a falling PMI indicates a possible slowdown in industrial production.
-This lead time is invaluable for the timely adjustment of strategies and measures.
+Historical data shows that the PMI typically leads industrial production by three to six months.
+This characteristic makes it a valuable tool for identifying turning points in the business cycle early on.
+Analysts, investors, and policymakers can make more informed decisions based on PMI data, as it provides insight into likely future developments.
+For example, a rising PMI suggests an impending increase in production, while a falling PMI indicates a possible slowdown in industrial output.
+This lead time is invaluable for adjusting strategies and measures in a timely manner.